cost of living: an overview

 RELATIONSHIP BETWEEN COST OF LIVING AND STANDARD OF LIVING

-Cost of living, as explained above, largely depend on the prices of goods and services which are consumed.
+Costs of living, as explained above, largely depends on the prices of goods and services which are consumed.

 Difference between cost of living and standard of living